fightforthefuture/votebot-www/app/_partners/tab.md

 locale: en
 bubbles:
  - 'Hi!
 This is The Tab and HelloVote!'
- - 'I can help you register to vote, check your registration, and help your friends register.'
+ - 'I can help you register to vote, remember to vote, and remind your friends to vote too.'
  - 'Try me out!
 Enter your phone number to start.'
 ---
 {% include chat.html %}